aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Beetle.md

 1: This property gets overriden to null in [CalculateBaseDamage](../../Damage%20pipeline/CalculateBaseDamage.md) as the target is a player party member so it does nothing.

 ### Logic sequence
+This is done by yield returning the EnemyHeavyStrike coroutine with the entity:

 - [GetSingleTarget](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md#getsingletarget) called
 - Camera moves to look near `playerdata[playertargetID]`